ahana-engineering/Scram-Away-AI-/README.md

  is free, explains every verdict, and genuinely detects scams in Hindi and Tamil — not just translated output.

-Team
+Team Members :
 Ahana H
 Nishitha Chinni Hariram
 N P Shrinidhi Vyairavi
-License

-Built for Finbehaviour Hackathon, 2026.
+License : Built for Finbehaviour Hackathon, 2026.
 Not for production use as-is — see Known Limitations above